Attributes

 manager.resize( 6 );

-The first line of the above code creates a default AttributeManager.
+The first line of the above code creates a default AttributeManager

-The second line resizes the created AttributeManager.
-It means that all Attributes associated to this AttributeManager will have exactly 10 values.
+.
+It means that all Attributes associated to this AttributeManager

-Note that this method can be called before and after the creation of Attributes associated to the AttributeManager (as done at the fourth line of the above code).
+Note that this method can be called before and after the creation of Attributes associated to the AttributeManager

 As in the standard library, there is also a method to reserve Attributes capacities.

 Now, take a look at the third line of the above code.
-This line creates an attribute using the method find_or_create_attribute.
-Four elements are needed to define the Attribute to create:
+This line creates an attribute using the method find_or_create_attribute

-• The type of Attribute storage (here a VariableAttribute): the first template parameter of the method (more details below);
+The type of Attribute storage (here a

-• An attribute name (here first_attribute): the first parameter of the method find_or_create_attribute;
+): the first parameter of the methodfind_or_create_attribute

-• The default value (here 12.3) : the second parameter of the method.
+) : the second parameter of the method.

 If an attribute already exists with the same name, same storage and same value type, a pointer to the pre-existing attribute is returned without creating a new attribute.
 If an attribute already exists with the same name but a different storage or a different value type, an exception is thrown.